-Note: If you are an exchange student, or a senior or graduate student graduating in May, or a non degree-seeking student, you are not eligible for internships through IIP.
+Note: If you are an exchange student, a senior or graduate student graduating in May, or a non degree-seeking student, you are not eligible for internships through IIP.
 There may be other opportunities available for graduating students.
 Please contact Career Services for information on other international opportunities.

 How to Apply

 - Attend an IIP information session (strongly recommended)

 - Start an application online (The application for summer 2013 will open on December 2nd, 2013)